-Income tax (benefit) expense was \$(158.0) million and \$51.4 million for the years ended December 31, 2022 and 2021, respectively.
-The \$209.4 million decrease in income tax expense was mainly due to a significant decrease in pre-tax income of \$970.0 million.
+Income tax expense (benefit) was \$3.1 million and \$(158.0) million for the years ended December 31, 2023 and 2022, respectively.
+The \$161.1 million increase in income tax expense was mainly due to a significant increase in pre-tax income of \$770.1 million.

 The Company's effective income tax rate can be affected by several factors.
 These generally include large changes in fully-taxable income including net realized investment gains or losses, tax-exempt investment income, nondeductible expenses, and periodically, non-routine tax items such as adjustments to unrecognized tax benefits related to tax uncertainties.
-The effective income tax rate was 23.6% and 17.2% for 2022 and 2021, respectively.
-The effective income tax rate for 2022 was higher than the statutory tax rate of 21% because tax-exempt investment income of approximately \$75 million was included in pre-tax loss of approximately \$671 million, while the effective income tax rate for 2021 was lower than the statutory tax rate because tax-exempt investment income of approximately \$74 million was included in pre-tax income of approximately \$299 million.
+Income tax expense of \$3.1 million on pre-tax income of approximately \$99.4 million, including tax-exempt investment income of \$86.6 million, resulted in an effective tax rate of 3.1%, below the statutory tax rate of 21%, for 2023, and income tax benefit of \$158.0 million on pre-tax loss of approximately \$670.7 million, including tax-exempt investment income of approximately \$75.3 million, resulted in an effective tax rate of 23.6% for the corresponding period in 2022.